HamzaTatheer/competitive-coding-notes/README.md

 In order to remove this bias.
 Our solution will be 7!/(4! * 3!) = 35

-## Question 2

-### Given a smaller strings and a bigger string b, design an algorithm to find all permutations of the shorter string within the longer one.
+## Question 2.
+Given a smaller strings and a bigger string b, design an algorithm to find all permutations of the shorter string within the longer one.
 Print the location of each permutation.

+len(s1) = n
+len(s2) = m

+1. Find permutations
+2. search

+with these two steps.
+Assuming that perm(s2) = O(m)
+and loop of n iterations
+we get complexity of O(nm)

+seems okayish. we can go lower

+1. store s2 in hash map O(m)
+2. Loop through s1 O(n)

+	if any letter is present in hashmap, keep going untill all letters are covered if you have covered the whole hash map you found one occurence otherwise word is incomplete (reset loop from next letter where the word started)

+O(m+n) (approximate)

+One can alternatively use bit vector. store s2 inside a bit vector.

+## Question 3.
+Is Unique: Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?

+### solution 1 with data structure
+put all characters in hash map incremenet counter (h[letter]+=1) if any one of them, exceeds 1, then its not unique

+Alternative Solution Found: Bit Vector can be used Advantage seems to be that whereas hashmap uses lots of space as each increment means one integer space ( 8 bit ).
+So a thousand characters would be 8000 bits needed. (more space complexity) This approach uses only 8 bits in total memory.

+int bits = 00000000000...(=0)

+in order to change a bit we add 2^A where A is bit no (0,1,2,3) so if we find 'a'
+-> convert ascii to integer (a)
+-> if AND(bits,2^a) = 1, then number is not unique
+-> Otherwise bits = bits + 2^a

+This approach has O(1) as space complexity

+complexity O(n)

+### solution 2 without data structure
+Best Concievable run time is O(n) as each letter needs to be visited once

+we can use O(n^2) by have one loop for iteration and one loop for comparison

+sort array as letters are simply assci values (nlogn) iterate through it and check if current and previous letter is same O(m) complexity O(n+nlogn)=O(n)